 - or equivalent engineer level responsibilities status certified by employer

 - A score of at least 75% in the exam.

 Candidates who have not yet gained at least 3 years of experience in functional safety may still participate in the training as well as the exam.

-If a candidate passes the exam successfully TÜV Rheinland will hold the results on file until the candidate can demonstrate achieving the necessary 3 years of business experience in the area of functional safety.
-The FS Engineer certificate will then be issued without the candidate needing to re-take the exam.
+If an inexperienced candidate successfully completes the exam TÜV Rheinland will hold the application form and assessment results on file.
+Once the candidate can demonstrate the necessary 3 years of business experience in the area of functional safety TÜV Rheinland will issue the FS Engineer certificate.
+There is no need for the candidate to retake the exam.

-The candidate’s knowledge and understanding will be assessed in a 3 part exam:
+Underpinning knowledge will be assessed in a 3 part exam:

-- Part 1: 50 Multiple choice questions, 50 questions assessing knowledge (worth 50%) and 20 calculation questions (worth 20%)
+- Part 1: Multiple choice questions, 50 questions assessing knowledge (worth 50%) and 20 calculation questions (worth 20%)

-All candidates will be provided with a set of homework exercises to do in their own time.
-The exercises will be reviewed in interactive tutorial sessions at the beginning of each day of the course.
+Candidates will be provided with a set of homework exercises to do in their own time.
+The exercises will be reviewed in tutorial sessions at the beginning of each day of the course.

 The course fee is AUD 4,100 excluding tax.

 GST applies for students within Australia but not for international students.